 So how could home gardens (HGs) require only 1% as much land as the industrial food system (IFS) uses to feed a person for a year?
 In Part I, I compared numerical data from my 2021 demo garden to the industrial food system (IFS), and then compared the average yield rate of home gardens in general to the IFS.
 However, because the 1-to-100 claim is so—well, startling—I surmised that the numbers approach alone wouldn’t be enough to win over the average doubter.

 Now, here’s a different approach, more visual and graphic, using a food flow chart from the Center For Sustainable Systems at the University of Michigan.
-It starts with total U.S. food production, in (times) millions of pounds of crops, poultry, and livestock.
+It starts with total U.S. food production, in flows in millions of pounds of crops, poultry, and livestock.
 Then it shows what happens to this initial production as it moves through the food chain system to the consumer.

 To follow it, start on the left, where you see “Crop production” at 921,590, and “Feed to livestock and poultry,” at 964,000.
 Together, they add up to 1,885,590.
 Then skip over to the far right, where you see “consumed” at 259,610.
 Divide the final consumed at 259,610 by the initial produced at 1,885,590 and you get 0.137.